-It is essential that stakeholders are aware of their importance in accomplishing the Mission.
+Stakeholders must be aware of their importance in accomplishing the Mission.
 This handbook serves as a guide for us all to optimize productivity and efficiency towards that purpose.
 Please familiarize yourself with the information it includes.

-On behalf of the Board of Directors, Faculty and Staff, I welcome you to the 2023-2024 school year at CIC.
+On behalf of the Board of Directors, Faculty, and Staff, I welcome you to the 2024-2025 school year at CIC.